fdb/slarg-website/outreach/free-the-map.md

 Workshop by [Annelys de Vet](https://freethemap.org/) at Sint Lucas Antwerp

-S﻿upported by [Ruth Razan Loos](https://slarg.be/people/ruth-razan-loos/) and Stadscanvas
+Supported by [Ruth Razan Loos](https://slarg.be/people/ruth-razan-loos/) and Stadscanvas